This post may contain affiliate links. Please read our disclosure policy.

-This Alfredo liauce is made from a little bit of butter, minced garlic, cream, parmesan cheese and seasonings, it couldn’t be more simple!
+This Alfredo sauce is made from a little bit of butter, minced garlic, cream, parmesan cheese and seasonings, it couldn’t be more simple!
 Don’t love the heavy cream?
 I have a slimmed down version for you down below!

 Easy Homemade Alfredo Sauce